 Poland, 1941.
-Roza and her five-year-old daughter, Shira, are the only surviving Jews in their town.
-They spend day and night hidden in a neighbour’s barn.
+After the Jews in their town are rounded up, Róza and her five-year-old daughter, Shira, spend day and night hidden in a farmer's barn.
 Forbidden from making a sound, only the yellow bird from her mother's stories can sing the melodies Shira composes in her head.

-The Yellow Bird Sings is a powerfully gripping and deeply moving novel about the unbreakable bond between parent and child and the triumph of humanity and hope in even the darkest circumstances.
+The Yellow Bird Sings by Jennifer Rosner is a powerfully gripping and deeply moving novel about the unbreakable bond between parent and child and the triumph of humanity and hope in even the darkest circumstances.